melomg/android-customviews/README.md

 # android-customviews

+Collection of custom views I use in my Android apps.

+Work in progress 🏗

 ## PriceEditText

 - If you would like to change `maxLength`, you can do it from layout attribute, or programmatically set it (Default `maxLength` is 13):